Mount Sainte-Victoire

 Did You Know?

 Cezanne created 36 paintings and 45 watercolors of Mount Sainte-Victoire.
-He was obsessed with this subject and painted this mountain over and over until his death.
+He was preoccupied with this subject and painted this mountain repeatedly until his death.

 Description